leegeunhyeok/esbuild-dependency-graph/README.md

 // Remove module from graph.
 graph.removeModule('path/to/code.ts'); // `void`

-// Check if this module is internal or external. isExternal('path/to/code.ts'); // `boolean` isInternal('path/to/code.ts'); // `boolean`
+// Check if this module is external. isExternal('path/to/code.ts'); // `boolean`
 ```

 </details>